 - Violation of protection orders

-In the state of Missouri, both a man and a woman may be arrested for altercations that lead to violence.
-Regardless of whether you instigated the incident or defended yourself by fighting back, you may still be arrested and charged with a domestic violence crime.
-Familial disputes pose a number of complications for law enforcement officers, but as laws are rigid, they often make arrests and place the burden of proof upon defendants during their criminal case.
+In Missouri, both a man and a woman may be arrested for altercations that lead to violence.
+Regardless of whether you instigated the incident or defended yourself by fighting back, you may still be arrested for domestic violence.
+Familial disputes pose a number of complications for law enforcement officers, but as laws are rigid, they often make arrests and place the burden of proof upon defendants.

-What does this mean to those who stand accused of a domestic violence charge?
+What does this mean to those who stand accused of domestic violence?

 - Little leniency